ines/course-starter-python/docs/index.md

 Python code is written in regular scripts while importing packages per usual.

 ***🔆Remember that you are located at the root of the repo and you will have to reflect that in the path to the file.
-Eg. data from the data folder ***
+E.g. data from the data folder ***

 #### Let's talk about importing functions!